nikita-kazakov/nikita-kazakov.github.io/_posts/2020-08-11-specify_ruby_version_in_gemfile.md

 tags: ruby
 ---

-Bottom Line --- Specify a ruby version and RVM will automatically switch them for you when you open a different project.
+Bottom Line --- Specify a ruby version and RVM will automatically switch when you open different projects.

 # Problem